 Sandbox#

-By default the bash tool runs as your user on the host.
-With [bash] sandbox = "auto" (or "podman" / "docker"), every bash call instead runs inside a per-project container with the project cwd bind-mounted at /work.
-The agent’s shell can’t see ~, ~/.ssh, sibling repos, or anything else outside the project.
+By default ([backend] type = "local") the agent runs as your user on the host.
+With [backend] type = "podman" (or "lima") the whole agent — model loop and every tool — runs inside a per-project container or VM, with the project mounted at its real path (not /work; there is one filesystem namespace by construction).
+It can’t see ~, ~/.ssh, sibling repos, or anything else outside the project.

 The sandbox is off by default.
 Turn it on per project (or globally in your user config) when you want the safety.